grncdr/node-any-db/DESIGN.md

 **Responsibility:** Wrap a `ConnectionAdapter` and return it to the connection pool when the transaction is either committed or rolled back.
-Unhandled query errors will be re-emitted by the transaction object itself and cause an automatic rollback.
+Unhandled query errors will be emitted by the transaction object itself and cause an automatic rollback.

 ### Interface